ansible/ansibullbot/ISSUE_HELP.md

   * **needs_rebase** - Your pullrequest is out of sync with ansible/ansible's devel branch.
 Please review http://docs.ansible.com/ansible/dev_guide/developing_rebasing.html for further information.
   * **needs_revision** - Either your pullrequest fails continuous integration tests or a maintainer has requested a review/revision of the code.
 This label can be cleared by fixing any failed tests or by commenting "ready_for_review"

+Please prefix your pullrequest's title with **WIP** if you are not yet finished making changes.
+This will tell the bot to ignore the needs_rebase and shipit workflows until you remove it from the title.

 If you are finished committing to your pullrequest or have made changes due to a request, please use the **ready_for_review** command.